petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/channel-defaults/setting-channel-defaults.md

 ## Default Payment Methods

 The default payment method is determined by existing priority settings for the channel.
-If other payment methods are available, you can select one of them as the default.
-To do this,
+If other payment methods are available, you can select one of them as the default:

 1. Go to *Payment Methods* and click *Edit* for the desired channel.